hartwigmedical/documentation/data-access-request-guide.md

 Aligned readout data will be made available per sample via GCP.

 Some notes to keep in mind:
-- Files can be very large (up to 300GB) so consider this when you want to egress the files (comes with costs, see [Accessing HMF data through GCP](./accessing-hmf-data-through-gcp.md)).
+- Files can be very large (up to 300GB) so consider this when you want to egress the files (comes with costs, see [Accessing Hartwig Medical Foundation data through GCP](./accessing-hartwig-data-through-gcp.md)).

 ##### Example loading CRAM file in IGV:
 It is possible to directly load CRAM files into IGV using the Google Cloud Storage URL.
 Please note that to do this, IGV requires your permission to access both Google Cloud Storage and Google Drive.
 It is at this time not possible to exclude Google Drive from these permissions.
 To load a CRAM file directly from Google Cloud Storage: